sahith01-bennett/DOSP_Project1/readme.md

-# Lukas Square Pyramid Problem Solver (for MAC OS)
+# Lukas Square Pyramid Problem Solver
 This project solves the Lukas Square Pyramid problem using the actor model in Pony.
 The goal is to find sequences of consecutive numbers where the sum of their squares is a perfect square.
 The program is designed to run on multi-core machines for optimal performance.